 Two types of singers need a microphone for home use: those who want to record a few tracks for fun and those who want professional level recordings.

-Summary: Best Mics For Recording Vocals At Home
+Best Microphone For Recording Vocals At Home: Reviews

 The best overall mic is the AKG Pro Audio C214.
 It offers a great balance between low price and high performance.
 It actually has the same sonic character as the famous C414 XLII and is especially great for close-up recording, even for scream singers.